Coronavirus Update: Five More Positive Test Results - The Franklin Reporter & Advocate

 Coronavirus Update: Five More Positive Test Results

-Another five Franklin residents have tested positive for the coronavirus, the township Office of Emergency Management reported on October 1.
+The number of Franklin residents who have tested positive for the coronavirus since mid-March has increased by five, the township Office of Emergency Management reported on October 6.

-That brings to 1,594 the total number of Franklin residents who have tested positive for the virus since mid-March, OEM reported.

-The number of deaths of Franklin residents that have been attributed to the virus stands at 141, OEM reported.
+To date, 1,627 township residents have tested positive for the virus, and 143 have died from it, according to OEM.

 Note: These are the latest reported numbers for positive test results and deaths, as of the date indicated.
 These numbers may change, due to periodic inaccuracies in the reporting method.
 The Franklin Reporter & Advocate has no opportunity to check these numbers in real time.